maxbeagles11/python_training/src/python_training/01_basics/README.md

 This folder will cover the following basic concepts:
 1. Prints and Documentation.
 2. Variables.
-3. Data Types and Data Structures
+3. Data Types and Data Structures.

 Additionally, there are some problems you can try in `try_these_problems.py` to practice what you've learned.
 The solutions will be found in `solutions.py`.